Fraud Blocker

 Do I Need Legal Representation Before Going to Family Court?

 While legal representation is not required, it can significantly impact the outcome of a case.
 Divorce, child custody, and support cases involve complex legal procedures that can be difficult to navigate alone.
-An attorney ensures that your rights are protected, helps with negotiations, and presents a strong case before the court if disputes arise.
+An attorney can protect your rights, help with negotiations, and present a strong case before the court if disputes arise.

 Can a Divorce Agreement Be Changed After It’s Finalized?

 Yes, some divorce terms can be modified after the divorce is finalized, but only under certain circumstances.
-Child custody, child support, and spousal support orders can be adjusted if there is a significant change in circumstances, such as a job loss, relocation, or a change in the child’s needs.
+Child custody, child support, and spousal support orders can be adjusted if there is a significant change in circumstances, such as job loss, relocation, or changes in the child’s needs.
 Property division, however, is generally final and cannot be modified unless fraud or misconduct is proven.

 Schedule Your Costa Mesa Family Law Consultation Today